 Eligible bankers' acceptances: In the BA market, an acceptance may be referred to as eligible because it is acceptable by the Fed as collateral at the discount window and/or because the accepting bank can sell it without incurring a reserve requirement.

 Embedded option: An option that is part of the structure of a bond that provides either the bondholder or issuer the right to take some action against the other party, as opposed to a bare option, which trades separately from any underlying security.

-Embedded options: Securities, which contain call or put features.
+Embedded options: Securities, which contain the call or put features.
 For example, a “callable bond” contains provisions that allow the issuer to buy back the bond at a predetermined price at specified times in the future.
-A “putable bond” contains provision that allow the holder to demand early redemption at a predetermined price at specified times in the future.
+A “putable bond” contains a provision that allows the holder to demand early redemption at a predetermined price at specified times in the future.

 Emerging markets: The financial markets of developing economies.

 Employee stock fund: A firm-sponsored program that enables employees to purchase shares of the firm's common stock on a preferential basis.

 Employee stock ownership plan (ESOP): A company contributes to a trust fund that buys stock on behalf of employees.